uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

 The oneVPL API is designed such that users have several options to discover capabilities exposed by the implementation:

 #.
-Before session creation: Users can get a list of supported encoders, decoders,
+Before or after session creation: Users can get a list of supported encoders, decoders,
    VPP filters, correspondent color formats, and memory types with the help of the :cpp:func:`MFXEnumImplementations` function.
+For more details, see :ref:`oneVPL Dispatcher Interactions <onevpl-dispatcher-interactions>`.
 #.
 After session is created: Users can call **Query** functions to obtain
    low level implementation capabilities.